GSA/digitalgov.gov/content/resources/how-to-present-like-a-pro.md

 ---
 date: 2021-03-25 12:09:00 -0500
+source: digitalgov
 title: How to Present Like a Pro
 deck: Presenting and Instructing via Streaming Video Using TV Pros’ Techniques
 summary: Wendy Wagner-Smith of the Small Business Administration (SBA) shares her tips and tricks for presenting virtually.
 # See all topics at https://digital.gov/topics
 topics:
   - cx